openstack-infra/system-config/doc/source/zuul.rst

   +/-1 Verified vote.

 **gate**
-  Changes that have been approved by core developers are enqueued in order in this pipeline, and if they pass tests, will be merged.
+  Changes that have been approved by core reviewers are enqueued in order in this pipeline, and if they pass tests, will be merged.

 **post**